spficklin/RMTGeneNet/examples/README.txt

 Step 3: Generate additional network files
 -----------------------------------------
 The threshold returned from Step 2 was 0.831100.
-The threshold can be found in the file named: yeast-s_cerevisiae1.global.RMA.nc-no-na-nh.th.txt.
 We can now use that threshold to generate the final network file

-  perl ../parse_pearson_bin.pl -b Pearson -t 0.831100 -p probest_order.txt -o yeast-s_cerevisiae1.global
+perl parse_pearson_bin.pl -b Pearson -t 0.831100 -p probest_order.txt -o yeast-s_cerevisiae1.global